Bionif92/Cursos-de-Programacion/Javascript.md

 💡Side note: If we run `npm run serve` before doing any build, the `assets/scripts/` folder will be empty, because the compiled JS is served from memory.
 Plugins can modify the output of webpack

- 2. Change name of files when you save
+ 2. Change version of app.js that you save last, generating different name

 ````js
    // webpack.config.prod.js